Tutorial

 Step 3: Export the whole chat as TXT

+From the chat actions or menu in sshChat, export the full session.
 The export includes commands, output, errors, and status details in one plain text file.

-Save a deployment log, hand over a troubleshooting session, or keep a simple text record of production work.
+Good uses: save a deployment log, hand over a troubleshooting session, or keep a simple text record of production work.

 Step 4: Treat chat history as operational evidence